Choose the right grass or groundcover

 - Take two passes or use a rake to break up any clumps

 The City of Guelph does not accept grass clippings in the green cart or during spring and fall yard waste collection.
-You can drop off grass clippings at the Waste Resource Innovation Centre free of charge.
+You can drop off grass clippings at the Waste Resource Innovation Centre for a minimum fee of $10.

 Keep your mower blade sharp.
 Dull blades tear and stress grass, increasing the chance of disease.

 Aerate, over seed and feed your lawn each fall.